crytic/building-secure-contracts/not-so-smart-contracts/cairo/consider_L1_to_L2_message_failure.md

 # Example

-Suppose that the following code to initiate L2 deposits from L1, taking the tokens from the user
+Suppose that the following code to initiate L2 deposits from L1, taking the tokens from the user:

 ```solidity
 IERC20 public constant token; //some token to deposit on L2